ToluGIT/ToluGIT/README.md

 * 😄 Pronouns: He/Him
 * 🌱 Current Learning: DevOps with Go, Shell Scripting and Kubernetes
 * 🕛  Thoughts: Embracing continuous growth and learning - one commit at a time!
-* 💬 Ask me about DevSecOps best practices, Cloud-Native Security, Kubernetes and Open Source Contributions
+* 💬 Ask me about Cloud-Native Security, Kubernetes and Open Source Contributions
 <p> Don't forget to get some fruits 🍏<p>

 ---